Sessions Information

 Session Fees

-• Intellectual Property, Co-Sponsored by Internet and Computer Law, Technology, Law and Legal Education, and Legal Writing, Reasoning, and Research - Intellectual Property Professors' Responsibilities: Legal Education in the Era of AI: $0.00
+• Intellectual Property, Co-Sponsored by Internet and Computer Law, Technology, Law and Legal Education, and Legal Writing, Reasoning, and Research - Intellectual Property Professors' Roles: Legal Education in the Era of Artificial Intelligence: $0.00